 - Step 1: Flush the system twice.
-Use the "Auto Flush" button on the MPC-3000 display, once the first flush has been completed, press "Stop" to cancel the 5 day interval timer, then press "Auto Flush" again. - Step 2: Remove the quick disconnect fitting from the brine discharge outlet of the Clark pump, and replace with a quick disconnect from your service kit, fitted to a hose, and lead the hose to a 5 gallon bucket. - Step 3: Press "Auto Flush" again to fill the bucket with 1 gallon (4L) of fresh unchlorinated water.
+Use the "Auto Flush" button on the MPC-5000 display, once the first flush has been completed, press "Stop" to cancel the 5 day interval timer, then press "Auto Flush" again. - Step 2: Remove the quick disconnect fitting from the brine discharge outlet of the Clark Pump, and replace with a quick disconnect from your service kit, fitted to a hose, and lead the hose to a 5 gallon bucket. - Step 3: Press "Auto Flush" again to fill the bucket with 1 gallon (4L) of fresh unchlorinated water.
 Press "Stop" when the bucket has reached the desired level. - Step 4: Connect a hose, using the garden hose barb fitting from your service kit, to the service port of the fresh water flush module.
 Lead the hose into the bucket.
-Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Mix the cleaning chemical compound into the water in the bucket. - Step 6: Make sure the pressure relief valve on the Clark pump is Open (unpressurized). - Step 7: Use the "Run Manual" switch on the MPC control box to turn on the feed pump.
+Turn the service valve on the fresh water flush module 180°, so the intake is now coming from the bucket. - Step 5: Mix the cleaning chemical compound into the water in the bucket. - Step 6: Make sure the pressure relief valve on the Clark Pump is OPEN (unpressurized). - Step 7: Use the "Manual" switch on the MPC control box to turn on the feed pump.
 Circulate the storage chemical in the system for approximately 25 minutes.
-Circulate the chemical in the system for approximately 25 minutes.
-Allow to soak for several hours or overnight if the solution is cold.
-Run the pump occasionally to agitate the solution.
-Set both switches to Auto when finished. - Step 8: Turn off the control system (DC) power to reset the MPC-3000 controls.
+Turn off the switch when finished.
+Allow to soak for several hours or overnight if the solution is cold, running the pump occasionally to agitate the solution.
+Set the switch to Auto when finished. - Step 8: Turn off the control system (DC) power to reset the MPC-5000 controls.
 Replace the brine overboard hose.
-Remove the Inlet Service hose and turn the Service valve to the Run position. - Step 9: To avoid damaging the membranes, Follow the "New System Startup" Instructions to Purge the chemicals out of the System.
+Remove the inlet service hose and turn the service valve to the "Run" position. - Step 9: To avoid damaging the membranes, Follow the "New System Startup" instructions to purge the chemicals out of the system.